Composability is currently an Early Access Feature in Alpha status.

 Note

-Note that to use composability, we do have to turn off contract key uniqueness, as uniqueness cannot be provided across multiple domains.
+Note that to use composability, we do have to turn off contract key uniqueness, as uniqueness cannot be provided across multiple sync domains.
 Therefore, composability is just a preview feature and explained here to demonstrate an early version of it that is not yet suitable for production use.

-Part 1: A multi-domain workflow
+Part 1: A multi-synchronization-domain workflow

 We consider the paint agreement scenario from the Getting started tutorial.
 The house owner and the painter want to enter a paint agreement that obliges the painter to paint the house owner’s house.
 To enter such an agreement, the house owner proposes a paint offer to the painter and the painter accepts.
 Upon acceptance, the paint agreement shall be created atomically with changing the ownership of the money, which we represent by an IOU backed by the bank.

-Atomicity guarantees that no party can scam the other: The painter enters the obligation of painting the house only if house owner pays, and the house owner pays only if the painter enters the obligation.
-This avoid bad scenarios such as the following, which would have to be resolved out of band, e.g., using legal processes:
+Atomicity guarantees that no party can scam the other: The painter enters the obligation of painting the house only if the house owner pays, and the house owner pays only if the painter enters the obligation.
+This avoids bad scenarios such as the following, which would have to be resolved out of band, e.g., using legal processes:

 • The house owner spends the IOU on something else and does not pay the painter, even though the painter has entered the obligation to paint the house.
 The painter then needs to convince the house owner to pay with another IOU or to revoke the paint agreement.